Missal: Latin Catholicism

+Lutheranism

+In Europe, the Lutheran Missal was printed in 1525, in Livonian, Latvian, and Estonian.

+The development of a Lutheran Missal in the English language is currently underway.

 Anglicanism

 Prior to the Reformation, liturgical practice had featured usage of local cathedral missal variations.
 The most noted of these was the Sarum Use missal, but others including the Durham Use missal influenced English liturgical practice.
 During the English Reformation, the Church of England separated from the Catholic Church.
-Characteristic of Protestant liturgy trends, the Church of England opted to utilized a vernacular liturgy.
+Characteristic of Protestant liturgy trends, the Church of England opted to utilize a vernacular liturgy.
 Thomas Cranmer is traditionally credited with leading the production of new liturgical texts, including the 1549 Book of Common Prayer.
 The 1549 prayer book and successive versions of the Book of Common Prayer would replace both missals and breviaries in regular Anglican liturgical practice.

 As the Anglican tradition broadened to include modern anglo-catholicism, some Anglicans sought a return to a missal pattern for their liturgical books.
 In 1921, the Society of Saints Peter and Paul published the Anglican Missal in Great Britain.
 The Frank Gavin Liturgical Foundation of Mount Sinai published a revised edition in 1961 and the Anglican Parishes Association continues to print it: